impossibletea/liver/README.md

 * `pause`, `play`, `toggle`: self-explanatory
 * `exit`: tells the program that you want to quit

+Xsecurelock is supported.
+Appropriate mode is launched based on a presence of `XSCREENSAVER_WINDOW` environment variable.
+Symlink app to the appropriate location with appropriate name (e.g. `saver_ships`), and it should work automagically.

 [^live2d]: <https://www.live2d.com/en/>
 [^alviewer]: <https://l2d.algwiki.moe/>
 [^cubism-rs]: [Veykril/cubism-rs](https://github.com/Veykril/cubism-rs)